-- 9. The board should establish an audit committee of at least three, or in the case of smaller companies two, members. - 10.
-The main role and responsibilities of the audit committee should be set out in written terms of reference tailored to the particular circumstances of the company. - 11.
-The audit committee should review annually its terms of reference and its own effectiveness and recommend to the board any necessary changes.
-The board should also review the audit committee's effectiveness annually.
+- 9. The board should establish an audit committee of at least three, or in the case of smaller companies1 two, members.
+These should be independent non-executive directors. - 10.
+The main role and responsibilities of the audit committee should be set out in written terms of reference tailored to the particular circumstances of the company.2 - 11.
+The audit committee and board should review annually the effectiveness of the audit committee.